phimage/action-swift-cli-build/README.md

 ### Propose an install bash script

-A user then could launch a simple commande to install your binary in release
+A user then could launch a simple command to install your binary from release assets

 ```bash
 sudo curl -sL https://<orga>.github.io/<project>/install.sh | bash
 ```

-To do so, first active for your project the [github pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
+To do so, first active the [github pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

-Then create an "install.sh" script in your project and do not forget to edit `binary` and `repository` variable to match your project.
+Then create an "install.sh" script in your project and do not forget to edit `binary` and `repository` variable to match your project needs.

 ```bash
 #!/usr/bin/env bash